-- the address of the property concerned; - details of the suspected breach of planning control, (with times and dates if - relevant); - contact details for the person providing the information; - whether that person wishes the matter to be treated confidentially.
+- the address of the property concerned - details of the suspected breach of planning control (with times and dates if - relevant) - contact details for the person providing the information - whether that person wishes the matter to be treated confidentially.

-The Council will do their best to honour such requests but anonymity cannot be guaranteed where statutory enforcement action is undertaken, particularly where court action is required and that person may be called as a witness.
+The Council will do its best to honour such requests but anonymity cannot be guaranteed where statutory enforcement action is undertaken, particularly where court action is required and that person may be called as a witness.
 The purpose of planning enforcement is to resolve the problem rather than to punish the mistake.
 Action can involve negotiating a solution, asking for a retrospective planning application to be made, or more formal action such as the issue of an enforcement notice or a breach of condition notice.
 Formal action may require the agreement of the Council's Planning and Building Standards Committee.
 This can include serving an enforcement notice on the relevant people, spelling out the action they are required to take.
-They can challenge this notice, through an appeal to Scottish Ministers.
-If an appeal is made, enforcement notice can result in prosecution.
+They can challenge this notice through an appeal to Scottish Ministers.
+If an appeal is made, enforcement action is suspended until a decision is issued.
+Failure to comply with an enforcement notice can result in prosecution.